 Dental bonding is an alternative to veneers and can be used as a restorative procedure for teeth that are chipped, cracked, discolored, or misaligned.

-Dental bonding includes preparing the tooth for the procedure by lightly etching the surface and applying a bonding liquid.
+At Long Beach Dental Health, dental bonding includes preparing the tooth for the procedure by lightly etching the surface and applying a bonding liquid.
 Once the liquid sets, a plastic resin is applied and sculpted into the desired shape.
 Once set, the resin is trimmed, smoothed, and polished to a natural appearance.

 Should I get dental veneers or dental bonding?